akorn/zfsbackup/README.md

 post-client scripts, for example).

-The defaults try to accommodate expected usage so that as little configuration is necessary as possible.
+The defaults try to accommodate expected usage so that as little configuration as possible is necessary.

-Note that it's possible to upload the same source directory to several servers; just create separate sources.d directories for each remote instance.
-Future versions may provide a different mechanism for this; e.g. subdirs under each sources.d directory.
+Note that even in this simple setup it's possible to upload the same source directory to several servers; just create separate sources.d directories for each remote instance.

-check, pre-client and post-client are started with the current working directory set to the sources.d directory being processed.
+`check`, `pre-client` and `post-client` are started with the current working directory set to the sources.d directory being processed.

 Currently, sources.d directories are processed sequentially, in unspecified